 Well Steve explained to Joe what marriage was all about, and how Joe would be expected to stay home when he wasn’t working.
 Joe asked if he could get out of the staying home part.
 He just wanted to work all the time.

 So in the end, Pete Pussick, who had done better than anyone else but Joe, and who was the one Mary wanted to marry anyway, won Mary Mestrovic’s hand in matrimony.
-When they were married a little later on, they tried to get Joe to be the best man, but he said he couldn’t stop working for such foolishness.
+Fortunately, Father Mahovlic, the priest from the local parish church had also attended the contest, so a marriage ceremony was quickly arranged.
+Pete tried to get Joe to be the best man, but he said he couldn’t stop working for such foolishness.

 Joe Magarac later came to an untimely, but appropriate end, when he jumped into a ladel of red hot steel, to add his own strength to that of the steel being made to help the USA during World War 2.
 But there are those who say that in the economic downturn after the war, Joe was asked to take “a rest”.
 After all, he did the work of dozens of steel men who really needed the jobs.
 Joe agreed, saying he hadn’t taken a long rest in many years, and so he went off, to who knows where, and he still waits to be called back to his beloved steel mills.